When you are diagnosed with an incurable illness, this can affect every aspect of your life.

 Patients and their families and friends will find many staff at Pilgrims who are available and qualified to listen to their concerns – from our counsellors and social workers to nurses and doctors.

-In addition, each Pilgrims hospice has a Spiritual Care Lead.
+In addition, each Pilgrims hospice has a Spiritual Care Chaplain.
 This is a specially trained member of the Pilgrims care team who is responsible for making sure each person’s spiritual needs are addressed.
 Each of these leads are supported by trained Spiritual Care Volunteers on all of our sites.

 Together, the Spiritual Care Team offers help to patients and families with any spiritual matters they may have – whatever their beliefs.